Can the abuser have a gun?

 - You may wish to consider changing your locks, if permitted by law, and your phone number.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey restraining orders, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
 Click on the following link for suggestions on Safety Tips.
-Advocates at local resource centers can also assist you in designing a safety plan and can provide other forms of support as well.
+Advocates at local domestic violence programs can also assist you in designing a safety plan and can provide other forms of support as well.

 I was not granted a protection order.
 What are my options?

 If you are not granted a protection order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips page.
+For safety planning help, ideas, and information, go to our Safety Planning page.
 You will find a list of resources on our Ohio Places that Help page.

 If you were not granted an CPO because your relationship with the abuser does not qualify, you may be able to seek protection through a Stalking or Sexually Oriented Offense Protection Orders.